MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 Business units work with security roles to determine the effective security that a user has.
 Business units are a security modeling building block that helps in managing users and the data they can access.
 Business units define a security boundary.
 Every Dataverse database has a single root business unit.

 You can [create child business units](./create-edit-business-units.md) to help further segment your users and data.
-Every user assigned to an environment will belong to a business unit.
+Every user assigned to an environment belongs to a business unit.
 While business units could be used to model 1:1 a true organization hierarchy, more often they lean more towards just defined security boundaries to help achieve the security model needs.

 To better understand let’s look at the following example.
 We have three business units.
 Woodgrove is the root business unit and will always be at the top, that is unchangeable.
-We've created two other child business units A and B. Users in these business units have very different access needs.
+We've created two other child business units A and B. Users in these business units have different access needs.
 When we associate a user with this environment, we can set the user to be in one of these three business units.
-Where the user is associated will determine which business unit owns the records that user is the owner of.
+Where the user is associated determines which business unit owns the records that user is the owner of.
 Having that association allows us to tailor a security role to allow the user to see all records in that business unit.

 ### Hierarchical data access structure